 At the turn of the century, the Saxons eventually surrendered the castle to Habsburg armies without fighting.
 The town’s inhabitants finally abandoned in 1643, as fires raved it to rubbles.

-The fortress has an ascending spiral and its fortification system consists of three chambers.
-The upper Citadel (built before German occupation), Middle Fortress (built in the XVth century) and the Lower Citadel (dating from the eighteenth century).
-To reach the gates of the fortress, you must climb a narrow road, but well worth the effort for the amazing views.
+The fortress has an ascending spiral, and its fortification system consists of three chambers.
+The upper Citadel (built before the German occupation), Middle Fortress (built in the XVth century), and the Lower Citadel (dating from the eighteenth century).
+To reach the gates of the fortress, you must climb a narrow road, but well worth the effort for the fantastic views.

 8 – The Transfagarasan Road